howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 > **Note 2:** If you're having a hard time wrapping your head around the GraphQL execution  process and order of execution, a nice example is available [here](https://www.howtographql.com/advanced/1-server/).

-#### Understanding Trivial Resolvers
+#### Understanding trivial resolvers

 One thing that's still a bit weird in the implementation right now is the lack of resolvers for the fields in the `Link` type, namely `id`, `description` and `url`.

-The reason that these fields do not need explicit resolvers implemented is that the GraphQL type system is smart enough to automatically infer these resolvers.
-For example, since the GraphQL server knows that the `Link` type contains the `id` field, it will automatically resolve the field with the `id` variable available to each object in the `link` array in our code.
+The reason that these fields do not need explicit resolver implementations is that the GraphQL type system is smart enough to automatically infer these resolvers.
+For example, the GraphQL server knows that the `Link` type contains the `id` field.
+So it will automatically resolve this field with the `id` variable available to each object in the `link` array.

-In fact, many other GraphQL libraries will also let you omit _trivial resolvers_ like this and will just assume that if a resolver isn't provided for a field, that a property of the same name should be read and returned.
+In fact, many other GraphQL libraries will also let you omit _trivial resolvers_ and will just assume that if a resolver isn't provided for a field, that a property of the same name should be read and returned.

-> **Note:** To learn more about Trivial resolvers, check out the [GrahQL docs](https://graphql.org/learn/execution/#trivial-resolvers)
+> **Note:** To learn more about trivial resolvers, check out the [GrahQL docs](https://graphql.org/learn/execution/#trivial-resolvers).